jundalisay/sp/content/en/research/berkeley/knowledge/part-116.md

 ---
-title: "Benham, William"
+title: "Motion"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "Motion does not imply the being of an absolute Space, distinct from that which is perceived by Sense, and related to Bodies."
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---

-116. From what hath been said, it follows that the Philosophic Consideration of Motion doth not imply the being of an absolute Space, distinct from that which is perceived by Sense, and related to Bodies: Which that it cannot exist without the Mind, is clear upon the same Principles, that demonstrate the like of all other Objects of Sense.
-And perhaps, if we inquire narrowly, we shall find we cannot even frame an Idea of pure Space, exclusive of all Body.
+116. It follows that the Philosophic Consideration of Motion does not imply the being of an absolute Space, distinct from that which is perceived by Sense, and related to Bodies: Which that it cannot exist without the Mind, is clear upon the same Principles, that demonstrate the like of all other Objects of Sense.

+If we inquire narrowly, we shall find we cannot even frame an Idea of pure Space, exclusive of all Body.
 This I must confess seems impossible, as being a most abstract Idea.
 When I excite a Motion in some part of my Body, if it be free or without Resistance, I say there is Space: But if I find a Resistance, then I say there is Body: and in proportion as the Resistance to Motion is lesser or greater, I say the Space is more or less pure.
 So that when I speak of pure or empty Space, it is not to be supposed, that the Word Space stands for an Idea distinct from, or conceivable without Body and Motion.
 Though indeed we are apt to think every Noun Substantive stands for a distinct Idea, that may be separated from all others: Which hath occasioned infinite Mistakes.

 When therefore supposing all the World to be annihilated besides my own Body, I say there still remains pure Space: Thereby nothing else is meant, but only that I conceive